Just-Sieb/Personal-Website/README.md

 This is my personal website.
-I am redesigning to use Flask and Jinja insteas of Django
+I am redesigning to use Flask and Jinja instead of Django